 Sleeping with their eyes open was a defense mechanism which would let them keep safe from predators whilst resting.
 Even though your Frenchie doesn’t have any predators, this particular quirk will still be present in his DNA.

-However, do keep watch on him, as if he is twitching in his sleep it could be the sign of a seizure, so look for any unusual behaviour.
+However, do keep watch on him, as if he is twitching in his sleep it could be the sign of a seizure if it gets to be violent movements, so look for any unusual behaviour.
+However, please don’t panic.
+The most likely reason your Frenchie is sleeping with twitching legs and eyes will be because he is having a dream.

 Why does my French bulldog is make puffing noises in his sleep?